Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: RELATED WORK

-\paragraph{Generalized HMC} G-HMC was first proposed in \cite{horowitz1991generalized} but is less efficient than HMC due to frequent reversals upon rejections in the Markov chain Monte Carlo chain. \cite{neal2020nonreversibly} proposed a scheme to cluster the acceptances together, allowing directed movement and hence higher efficiency.
-This method was later auto-tuned by \cite{MEADs} using many parallel chains.
-DR-G-HMC is an alternative approach to Neal's for fixing the directed motion problem of G-HMC, with the added benefit of being able to sample from multiscale densities.
+G-HMC, introduced by \cite{horowitz1991generalized}, is less efficient than HMC due to frequent reversals upon rejections in the Markov chain Monte Carlo chain. \textcite{neal2020nonreversibly} proposed a scheme to cluster the acceptances together, allowing directed movement and hence higher efficiency.
+This method was later auto-tuned by \textcite{MEADs} using many parallel chains.
+DR-G-HMC is an alternative approach to Neal's for fixing the directed motion problem of G-HMC, with the added benefits of multiscale sampling and insensitivity to tuning parameters.